Summerland Festival: Lodging

 Tent Camping

-Cost: completely free
+Tent camping cost: completely free

 There is plenty of space for tent camping in the meadow to the east of the parking area, behind the Whitetail Cabin.
 Be aware that no individual campfires are permitted.